Skip to content

 There are two ways the history can be selected:

-: an expression specifying the first command to push to the stackwhereComputedRangeIs.to
+• range.from: an expression specifying the index of the first command in the history

-: an expression specifying the last command to push to the stack
+• range.to: an expression specifying the index of the last command in the history

 OR